helghast098/Sobel-Filter-FPGA/README.md

 available commands.

 ## Programming The Icebreaker Board
 To be able to program the icebreaker board to display a sobel image, you must be in the sobel_core folder and run the command `make prog`.
 This will also create a .nplog file that will show you how many LUTs your board uses, your max clk frequency, and other info.
-In addition, if you want to change the scaling of the image shown, there is a parameter named scale_lp which you can change: the default scaling is x4 but can be change as low as x1.
+In addition, if you want to change the scaling of the image shown, there is a parameter named scale_lp in top.sv which you can change: the default scaling is x4 but can be change as low as x1.

 ## Changing Image To Apply Sobel Filter
 To change the image you want to apply the sobel filter to, you must insert the .jpeg image into the Matlab_image_to_hex folder, rename it to color_image.jpeg, and run the Matlab_image_to_hex/image_to_hex.m file on matlab.
 Doing this will create a file named gray_image.txt in the sobel_core/input_image.
 NOTE: inorder for the image to properly display on the Icebreaker board, the image must be rescaled to have a width: 160 and height: 120: this is the default.
 Then you can do the steps in the Programming The Icebreaker Board section.